-OST 690 Global Health: Dominican Republic - Clinical Immersion is an elective course in the D.O. program.
-It is a 3-credit hour elective that provides students with an overall purpose by enriching students' understanding of Dominican culture and healthcare delivery system in the Dominican Republic.
-The primary goal of the one-week, 3-credit, pre-clerkship elective course is to introduce students to the health care delivery model in Batayes of the Dominican Republic while experiencing the country's rich culture.
+OST 690 Global Health: Dominican Republic - Clinical Immersion is a 3-credit hour elective that provides students with an overall purpose as follows by enriching students' understanding of Dominican culture and healthcare delivery system in the Dominican Republic.
+The primary goal of the one-week, 3 credit, preclerkship elective course is to introduce students to the health care delivery model in Batayes of the Dominican Republic while experiencing the country's rich culture.
 Through the course of the week, students will explore the healthcare model by spending their days providing primary care to the local sugar cane field workers and communities.
-There will be lectures and presentations by Dominican Republic health care officials and clinicians, and opportunities for students to closely observe and participate in the care of patients while learning about the Dominican Republic's history and culture.
+There will be lectures and presentations by Dominican Republic health care officials and clinicians and opportunities for students to closely observe and participate in the care of patients while learning about the Dominican Republic's history and culture.